 The annotation of content at the evidence statement/recommendation level with concepts taken from standard vocabularies enables the data to be queried to see the recommendations/evidence statements that are about a particular topic area (such as treatment of diabetes with a particular combination of drugs).
-If the evidence in this area were to change, the affected evidence statements, recommendations and products that are supported by those recommendations should be easily identifiable and thus the potential impact easily assessed.
+If the evidence in this area were to change, the affected evidence statements, recommendations and other products that are supported by those recommendations should be easily identifiable and thus the potential impact easily assessed.

 Understanding the wider changes in the evidence base is a large and complex problem involving the systematic review process.
 Since Cochrane are currently working on addressing this issue through the detailed modelling of studies and evidence using linked data, the NICE ontology only models studies in a basic way for the purposes of this project.
 NICE can benefit from the work that Cochrane has already undertaken in this area and collaborate with Cochrane in the future to ensure the work is of mutual benefit.
-It would be unwise for NICE to tackle this complex area in isolation.
+It is not recommended for NICE to tackle this complex area in isolation.
+Opportunities to collaborate more closely with Cochrane have been identified.

 Updating of guidance iteratively to reflect changes in the evidence base will require sophisticated temporal modelling which has not yet been implemented in the ontology (observation 4.7)

-Hypothesis 3: NICE will be better able to provide its content to our intended audience in a form that will enable users to access the right information at the right time, using content that is embedded with rich metadata including:
+Observations on Hypothesis 3: NICE will be better able to provide its content to our intended audience in a form that will enable users to access the right information at the right time, using content that is embedded with rich metadata including:

-The demonstrator will show that through annotation of content at the level of recommendations/evidence statements, a user will be able to find the specific content that they are seeking
+The demonstrator shows that through annotation of content at the level of recommendations/evidence statements, a user will be able to find the specific content that they are seeking

-Breaking out the guideline into its constituent parts and assigning a recommendation a unique identifier as has been done for this project, enables a source such as CKS to be able to link to NICE recommendations at a more granular level rather than at the guideline level which currently increases the time required to get to the specific information a user requires.
+Breaking out the guideline into its constituent parts and assigning a recommendation a unique identifier as has been a part of this project, enables a source such as CKS to be able to link to NICE recommendations at a more granular level rather than at the guideline level which currently increases the time required to get to the specific information a user requires.

-The demonstrator will show the possibility of linking concepts in the recommendations to concepts in other sources.
+The demonstrator shows the possibility of linking concepts (e.g. Diabetes) in the recommendations to concepts in other sources.
 For this project we have linked to DrugBank, as an example of how a query could be formed to move from recommended drugs to see their contraindications.
-Drugbank does not hold the same data about drugs as BNF , but is used to demonstrate how BNF data could be queried if the data were structured in the right way.
+Drugbank does not hold the same data about drugs as BNF , but is used to demonstrate how BNF data could be queried if the data were structured in the appropriate way.

 Observations on Hypothesis 4: NICE can better integrate its content with other information systems and third party systems when embedded with rich metadata enabling linking of data.